admiralbolt/sts-legacy/planning.md

 TODO:
  - (from animator) UI badge descriptions as a legend on card select.
  - Slightly different card banners for different card types
- - xp should glow when you can level up.

 Misc Ideas: